jsandai/pplx-api-compare/README.md

 - Configurable parameters (temperature, max tokens)
 - API key management with local storage
 - Responsive design for all screen sizes

+## Purpose

+This tool is designed for developers to:
+- Test how different models respond to the same prompt
+- Compare response quality and characteristics
+- Understand the cost implications of each model
+- Make informed decisions about which model best fits their needs

+Note: This is an experimental developer utility, not intended for production use.

 ### Advanced Settings